Seeing Double (2003 film): Production

 The film had three months to be filmed in.
 Jo O'Meara was suffering from intense back pains at the time, meaning she was unable to be fully active during film, with several running shots of her having to be performed by a body double.
 O'Meara also sat out during several dance routines, most noticeably during "Dance" where the scene had to be re-written after she was unable to perform the routine due to the back pains.
 During all routines in the film, O'Meara is seen sitting out of the routines, with the other five members performing the routine as a five-piece.
 Due to O'Meara's back pains, she did a lot of voice over work, but her body double performed the active actions, such as the scene where O'Meara is being chased by Alsatians.

 Box office

 The film was released throughout the United Kingdom on 11 April 2003, after receiving its world premiere in London's Leicester Square.
 The film received large publicity during a 2003 tour S Club did, alongside S Club 8.
 The film was also released worldwide, where it became a success mainly in the United Kingdom, where it opened at the box office at No. 4.

 The film marks the final appearance that S Club did with 19 Management which involved them acting.
 It also marked the movie debut of Gareth Gates.

 Critical reception

 The film received negative reviews.
 Reception was positive from Shannon Nutt of DVD Talk.
-Neil Smith of the BBC criticized it being a “cynical, cheaply assembled caper".
+Neil Smith of the BBC criticized it as a “cynical, cheaply assembled caper".